ArunGuptaaa/Uber-Data-Analysis/README.md

 # Uber Trip Analysis Dashboard

 ## 📌 Project Overview
-This project is a **comprehensive Uber trip analysis dashboard** developed using **Power BI**.
+This project is a **comprehensive Uber trip analysis** developed using **Power BI**.
 It provides **insightful visualizations** and **data-driven analytics** to understand key trends in Uber trip data, including:
 - Trip duration analysis
+- Identification of high-frequency pickup and drop-off zones
+- Breakdown of trip by vehicle category
+- Booking patterns segmented by hour
+- Booking behavior distributed across weekdays
-- Fare trends over time
+- Comparison between daytime and nighttime booking trends
-- User demographics
-- Ride demand patterns
+- Ride demand fluctuations
-- Distance vs. price correlation

 The goal of this dashboard is to help businesses, analysts, and stakeholders make informed decisions based on real Uber trip data.